danbev/learning-ai/notes/gpu.md

 /many cores, and each of these cores can execute one or more threads at the same time.

+We specify the number of blocks, which is the same thing as the size of the grid, when we create the kernel.
+The GPUs scheduler will then distribute the blocks across the available SMs.
+So each block is assigned to an SM and the SM is responsible for executing the blocks  assigned to it, managing the warps and threads within those blocks.

 The cores are what actually do the work and execute the threads.
 Each core can execute one thread at a time.

 ```
 +-------------------------------------+
 |               Grid                  |